scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAKS.md

 ## Step 2.
 Create an AKS cluster

 You must create an AKS cluster for the ScalarDL Ledger deployment.
-For details, see [A guideline for creating an AKS cluster for Scalar products](./CreateAKSClusterForScalarProducts.md).
+For details, see [Guidelines for creating an AKS cluster for Scalar products](./CreateAKSClusterForScalarProducts.md).

 ## Step 3.
 Set up a database for ScalarDL Ledger